ReCompass/sb34rag/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Mypy is happy.
 - [ ] Unit tests passing.
-- [ ] Changes have been tested on local or test420tech.
+- [ ] Changes have been tested on local or TEST_ENV.

 <!-- Add more checklist items as needed -->